Cricket England look to crash Australia's pink ball party - ExBulletin

 And they face a rejuvenated side that has turned day-night cricket into a competitive advantage, winning all eight of their tests under lights dating back to the format’s debut in 2015.

-That point included the 120-point win over Root’s England in Adelaide during the 2017/18 series, extending Australia’s lead to 2-0 en route to a 4-0 into hiding.
+That point included the 120-point win over Root’s England in Adelaide during the 2017/18 series, which extended Australia’s lead to 2-0 en route to a 4-0 into hiding.

 Where England have Broad and Anderson, Australia have their own swing maestro in Mitchell Starc and a proven pink ball performer in skipper Pat Cummins.